pagkly/Zed/Investopedia3/What Are Usury Laws.md

 What Are Usury Laws?
 ## What Are Usury Laws?

-Usury laws are regulations governing the amount of interest that can be charged on a loan.
-[Usury](https://www.investopedia.com/terms/u/usury.asp) laws specifically target the practice of charging excessively high rates on loans by setting caps on [the maximum amount of interest that can be levied](https://www.investopedia.com/terms/l/legal-rate-of-interest.asp).
+Usury laws are regulations governing the amount of interest that can be charged on a loan. [[Usury]](https://www.investopedia.com/terms/u/usury.asp) laws specifically target the practice of charging excessively high rates on loans by setting caps on [[the maximum amount of interest that can be levied]](https://www.investopedia.com/terms/l/legal-rate-of-interest.asp).
 These laws are designed to protect consumers.

-In the United States, individual states are responsible for setting their own usury laws.1 Though this type of financial activity could fall under the Constitution's commerce clause, [Congress](https://www.investopedia.com/terms/c/congress.asp) has not traditionally focused on usury.
+In the United States, individual states are responsible for setting their own usury laws.1 Though this type of financial activity could fall under the Constitution's commerce clause, [[Congress]](https://www.investopedia.com/terms/c/congress.asp) has not traditionally focused on usury.
 The government does consider the collection of usury through violent means a federal offense.2

 ### Key Takeaways